-All department personnel are hired in compliance with the Rhode Island General Laws, Maintenance of Order on Campus, which mandates that "all private security personnel employed by public or private colleges and universities shall, as a condition of their employment, apply to the bureau of criminal identification of the state police for a nationwide criminal records check."
+All department personnel are hired in compliance with Title 16, Chapter 52 of the Rhode Island General Laws, Maintenance of Order on Campus, which mandates that "all private security personnel employed by public or private colleges and universities shall, as a condition of their employment, apply to the bureau of criminal identification of the state police for a nationwide criminal records check." § 16-52-3(a).